 The tailrace of the Sawmill and the spillway from the sawmill pond create a little island where it is always cool in the summer and is an ideal place for a shade garden of mostly native plants.
-Designed by Bill Noble, the Stream Garden is currently under construction and is being planted with wild flowers, ferns, marsh marigolds, etc. In time it will become a special corner of the Farm unlike any other
+Designed by Bill Noble, the Stream Garden is planted with wildflowers, ferns, marsh marigolds, etc. Already it is a special corner of the Farm unlike any other.

 The Meadow Garden

-7,250 spring bulbs were planted here in 2018, including daffodils, jonquils, narcissus, glory-of-the-snow (Chionodoxa), scilla, wolf’s bane (Aconite), and Martagon lilies (Lilium martagon).
+In 2018, 7,250 spring bulbs were planted on the hillside meadow between the old Blacksmith Shop and the Main House up above, including daffodils, jonquils, narcissus, glory-of-the-snow (Chionodoxa), scilla, wolf’s bane (Aconite), and Martagon lilies (Lilium martagon).
 Later, seed for lupine and poppies were scattered over the bulbs.
 There are nine apple varieties and two quince trees planted 30 feet apart and under-planted with comfrey.

 The Dye Garden

 In 2020, a small garden was planted to grow Japanese indigo (Persicaria tinctoria), rudbeckia, marigold, madder, and weld.
 The garden has since been expanded to include black hollyhock, coreopsis, Hopi sunflower, and calendula.
-The plants in the dye garden will supply the new dye studio, opening in the spring of 2022, with natural pigments for use in workshops.
+The plants in the dye garden supply the new dye studio, which opened in the spring of 2022, with natural pigments for use in workshops.